eclectic-kitty/notes/Final - Married in Mount Airy - Track-by-Track.md

 ## Gold Satin Dreamer

+### Lyrical thots
+Gold Satin Dreamer continues on from the title track, presenting a picture of idyllic married life that's begun to rot around the edges The flowers never bloom only fade
+What lake is she dreaming of?
+It could be the lake at Mount Airy Lodge, or, although it's a bit of a stretch, it could be the pool at the end of the story
+Imagery of a calming bath is interrupted by the smell of **blood purged** from raw meat, the fact that it's for a barbecue returning only somewhat to the idyllic picture
+He seems absent, watching TV oor physically out of the house while he neglects her, Could even be physically abusive as she feels the kitchen tile on her cheek Her dreams, like the flowers that don't bloom, only die in the sun Leaving him would require some kind of violence and destruction, akin to burning wood in order to extract the smoke She waits for it to get dark, seeming to call towards "Sometime After Midnight"

+Thot re the flowers and dreams in the sun: light isn't inherently positive, yes it illuminates, but it illuminates both the good and the bad
+Imagery of rot or flesh: blood purged from raw steak, dreams that clot like blood, fading flowers

 ### Lyrics
 Light bleeds in through the curtain lace
 Sleep on the couch where the flowers stay